-In return, the inventor must fully disclose the invention to the public.
+return, the inventor must fully disclose the invention to the public.
 During the protection period, others cannot commercially exploit the invention without the patentee’s permission.
+Patent rights can be licensed, assigned, or commercially exploited.
+Once the patent term expires, the invention enters the public domain and becomes freely available for use

 Patent protection in India is granted for 20 years from the date of filing of the application.
+For applications filed through the Patent Cooperation Treaty, the term is 20 years from the international filing date.

-countries or through the Patent Cooperation Treaty within 12 months from the Indian filing date.
+No. Patent protection is territorial, meaning a patent granted in India provides protection only within India.
+However, an applicant may seek protection in other countries by filing applications in convention countries or through the Patent Cooperation Treaty within 12 months from the Indian filing date.

 An invention can be patented if it satisfies the following conditions:

-The invention must also not fall under the non-patentable categories specified in Sections 3 and
+The invention must also not fall under the non-patentable categories specified in Sections 3 and 4 of the Patents Act, 1970.

 A patent application may be filed by: